MSwoboda/yvent/README.md

 ## Summary

 yVent is a pressure-triggered, 3D printable, emergency ventilator.
 The device has no moving parts and consits of 2 pieces of plastic.
 It is designed around an aerodynamic behavior known as the Coandă effect (It is a bistable fluidic amplifier).
 The device produces cyclical pressure changes, which can support patient breathing, while allowing for patient actuation and eliminating the possibility of dissynchrony.
+The device was designed and developed as a last resort ventilator for major clinical centers in Philadelphia.

 ![YVENT](https://github.com/MSwoboda/yvent/blob/master/images/noBG.png?raw=true "yVent Inside")